Jisan-mia/core-javascript/README.md

 ## Execution Context in JavaScript

+- A Wrapper to help manage the code that is running
+- There are lots of lexical environments.
+Which one is currently running is managed via execution contexts.
+It can contain things beyond what you've written in your code

 Execution Context
 1. Global Execution Context
    - there is two phase in global execution context